- 1 Google Chromecast

 Chromecast Ultra Hardware

-Chromecast Ultra is essentially the same device as the Chromecast, a wafer sized puck, except it has better hardware.
+Chromecast Ultra is essentially the same device as the Chromecast, a wafer-sized puck, except it has better hardware.
 People who are fans of this dongle will find it to be far superior to the regular model.

 This is a dongle device that plugs into your TV via a 3 inch HDMI cable that connects to your television’s HDMI port.
 You will need to connect this device to a USB power supply.
-The wall charger is included but you may also plug into your TV’s USB port; however, this will slow down the device considerably.
+The wall charger is included but you may also plug it into your TV’s USB port; however, this will slow down the device considerably.